Adjective-Object/cordova-clickr/README.md

 a generic clicker application for setting up and messing around in a coffescript / react / reflux / cordova workflow

-To setup, clone the repo and do
+To setup, clone the repo, navigate to the cloned directory, and call

 ```bash
 $ npm install